SinisterSpatula/RetroflagGpiGuides/OpenborBeta6510.md

 openbor = "pushd /opt/retropie/ports/openbor; /opt/retropie/ports/openbor/OpenBOR; popd"
 ```
 Per Cypherghost

-They above may not be correct, you may consider trying this instead:
+> The above may not be correct, you may consider trying this instead:

- >About the emulators.cfg
+ > About the emulators.cfg

- >it should be
+ > it should be:

 ```
 openbor = "pushd /opt/retropie/ports/openbor; /opt/retropie/ports/openbor/OpenBOR %ROM%; popd"